imls-measuring-up/ramp-analyses-scripts/results/RAMP_summary_stats_documentation.md

 > Description: The SITE operator can be used with Google search engines to elicit a very rough count of the number items that Google has indexed from a given website or repository.
 It should not be used to assume anything more than an approximate count.
 The search command is "site:repository.institution.domain."
+Searches were conducted on 2019-06-07.
 Null values are represented by a decimal point.
-GS site operator 2019-06-07

 > Example: site.scholarworks.montana.edu